 Each child <class> element must specify the name of an alternative bean class.
-If there is no class with the specified name, or if the class with the specified name is not an alternative bean class, the container automatically detects the problem and treats it as a deployment problem, as defined in Section 12.4, "Problems detected automatically by the container".
+If there is no class with the specified name, or if the class with the specified name is not an alternative bean class, the container automatically detects the problem and treats it as a deployment problem.

 Each child <stereotype> element must specify the name of an @Alternative stereotype annotation.
-If there is no annotation with the specified name, or the annotation is not an @Alternative stereotype, the container automatically detects the problem and treats it as a deployment problem, as defined in Section 12.4, "Problems detected automatically by the container"
+If there is no annotation with the specified name, or the annotation is not an @Alternative stereotype, the container automatically detects the problem and treats it as a deployment problem.

-If the same type is listed twice under the <alternatives> element, the container automatically detects the problem and treats it as a deployment problem, as defined in Section 12.4, "Problems detected automatically by the container".
+If the same type is listed twice under the <alternatives> element, the container automatically detects the problem and treats it as a deployment problem.

-For a custom implementation of the Bean interface defined in Section 11.1, "The Bean interface", the container calls isAlternative() to determine whether the bean is a alternative, and getBeanClass() and getStereotypes() to determine whether a alternative is selected in a certain bean deployment archive.
+For a custom implementation of the Bean interface defined in Section 11.1, "The Bean interface", the container calls isAlternative() to determine whether the bean is an alternative, and getBeanClass() and getStereotypes() to determine whether an alternative is selected in a certain bean archive.

-5.2.2.
+5.1.2.
 Enabled and disabled beans